asimjamal/Customer-Intelligence-Report/README.md

 | Zero/negative Price or Quantity | ~6,207 | Dropped — data entry errors, not real transactions |

 ---
+## 💡 Key Insights

+> **Phase 3 — Revenue & Sales**
+> - Revenue grew consistently 2009–2011 with a sharp Q4 spike driven by pre-Christmas wholesale purchasing
+> - **November** is the single highest revenue month; summer months (Jun–Aug) are a consistent trough
+> - UK dominates revenue; top international markets are Netherlands, Ireland, Germany, and France
+> - Classic **Pareto pattern** — a small % of customers generate the majority of revenue

+> _Phases 4–6 insights will be added as analysis progresses._

+---
 ## 🛠️ Tools & Libraries

 | Tool | Purpose |